Jobyna Ralston: Personal life and death

 Ralston was married twice, the first time to childhood beau John Campbell, the second in 1927 to actor Richard Arlen, whom she had met on the set of Wings.
 They had one child, actor Richard Arlen Jr. The family appears together in Hollywood on Parade # A-4.
 Ralston and Arlen divorced in late 1946.

 During the last five years of her life Ralston suffered from rheumatism and had a series of strokes.
-She died in 1967 from pneumonia at the Motion Picture Country Home in Woodland Hills, California.
-She was 67 years old.
+She died in 1967 from pneumonia at the Motion Picture Country Home in Woodland Hills, California at age 67.